KengChiChang/cse-284-prs-comparison/README.md

 - The number of samples of each superpopulation from 1000 Genomes Project vary a lot.
 Therefore, the comparison results across superpopulations may not be representative.

 ### Future Work
+- Different distributions of effect sizes and causal SNPs from different traits.

 ## Related Work
 - Frank Dudbridge (2013) provided a comprehensive overview of the power and predictive accuracy of PRS, highlighting the statistical principles underpinning these methods and their implications for disease risk prediction.